-The science and technology company can teach marketers a thing (or nine) about how to tell a compelling tale
+The science and technology company can teach marketers a thing (or nine) about brand storytelling

 GE is among many companies that are dialing up the use of brand storytelling or what I call “signature stories,” stories that communicate core strategic information about the firm and its strategy.
 Linda Boff the director of global marketing at GE explained how stories helped GE communicate its strategic message during a talk at the June 2016 ANA conference on Masters of B-to-B Marketing.